na-na-hi/renget/archive/TW-Idea-List.md

 - Hickey Mechanic Tweak
 - New Achievements
 - New Requests
-- Feature: Egg Laying Mechanic for Amphibian, Bird, Insect, and Reptile Youkai.
+- Feature: Egg Laying Mechanic for Amphibian, Bird, Fish, Insect, and Reptile Youkai.

 Suggestions which have been completed.
 - Feature: Banquet Expansion